BryanGrezeszak/reflux-router/README.md

 RefluxRouter is designed to make exceedingly easy routing for single page apps (history API or hashes) when mixed with RefluxJS usage.

-> Note: this currently requires features only found in the [reflux-edge](https://www.npmjs.com/package/reflux-edge) version of Reflux on npm.
+> Note: this currently requires features only found in the ES6 capable versions of Reflux (i.e. any non-zero major version number).

 ## Content